 It should be noted that when Avast is installed, it offers to install the Google Chrome browser on your machine, as well as the Google Toolbar in any other browsers you may have installed.
 It will make Google your default search site as well.
 You can opt out if this bothers you.

 Avast does an excellent job of protecting PCs from malware via a feature called CyberCapture.
 Avast maintains an extensive database of both good and bad files that have been discovered online from around the world.
 If a file is one that has not been seen before, Avast blocks it from launching.

 Avast’s phishing protection works quite well, protecting users from falling for well-crafted fake versions of such sites as PayPal, Yahoo, Google and others.
 The app also includes a Wi-Fi Inspector that checks Wi-Fi hotspots for security issues, which is a handy feature for anyone who hangs out at the local coffee shop to use the free Wi-Fi.

 In addition, Avast provides a simple password manager, using a master password to protect all of your website and app passwords.
 The app will provide advice on the strength of a proposed password, and will also autofill passwords for websites visited in supported browsers.

 Avast offers free antivirus for both Windows and Mac PCs, as well as security apps for Android and iOS devices.
 For more information, visit the Avast website.

 Virus Scan Complete

-I hope you’ve enjoyed this quick look at what I believe are three of the top antivirus and malware solutions available today.
+I hope you’ve enjoyed this quick look at what I believe are 3 of the top antivirus and malware solutions available today.

-For more information about these and other antivirus and malware solutions, visit this website on a regular basis.
+For more information about these and other antivirus and malware solutions, visit Pixel Privacy on a regular basis.